Decreases colic symptoms in babies via the breast milk.

 Anise and Breastfeeding Warnings

-- The use of Anise (with its Estrogen-like properties) can affect people with hormone-sensitive condition, such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids.
+The use of Anise (with its Estrogen-like properties) can affect people with a hormone-sensitive condition, such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids.